robinkloeckner/vue3-link-page/README.md

 ### SCSS & Themes Customization

 SCSS files are located in `src/assets/scss/`.
 The entry file is `main.js` which imports the remaining files.
-Bootstrap 5.1 is imported here as well following the [documentation](https://getbootstrap.com/docs/5.1/customize/sass/), rather than using a Bootstrap plugin.
+Bootstrap 5.1 is imported here as well following the [documentation](https://getbootstrap.com/docs/5.1/customize/sass/).
+The Bootstrap 5.1 source files are included in the repository (no plugin).

 Color variables are defined in `custom/variabls.scss`, which are then used to build the theme in `custom/themes.scss`.
 These are the two main files for customizing the themes of the application.
 Styles that apply for the complete HTML